bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 73°
-- Breezy and Mostly Cloudy
+- Drizzle and Breezy
 - 52% humidity
-- 17 mph wind
+- 15 mph wind
 - 74% cloud cover
 - 48 AQI 🟩
 - 0.1 inches of rain expected in the next 48 hours